 Joe Pomainville, Class of 2018, Hudson Falls Central School

-According to the 2015 Manufacturing Institute study, in the next decade the U.S. manufacturing industry will add nearly 3.4 million jobs to meet both future domestic and international demand.
+According to a Manufacturing Institute study, in the next decade the U.S. manufacturing industry will add nearly 3.4 million jobs to meet both future domestic and international demand.
 The industry is projecting a shortage of workers with the required STEM skills.
 Prospective employees who have had training and experience with technology/computer skills, problem solving skills, basic technical training, and math skills are currently and will continue to be highly sought after.

 The Program exposes students to: